unoplatform/uno.extensions/doc/Reactive/Reactive.md

 •	None: There is no data to display.
 In our example, when you cannot ship to the selected country.
 •	Undefined: There is no info about the data, typically because we are asynchronously loading it.

-Here a diagram of the common messages produced by a feed when asynchronously loading a data:
+Here is a diagram of common messages produced by a feed when asynchronously loading data:

 > Keep in mind that this is only an example of the common case, but each _axis_ is independent and can change from one state to another.
 There is no restriction between states.